It’s time to stop comparing your writing journey to others’ and find the joy in writing again!

 Acknowledge and appreciate what you have accomplished.

 I’m not saying that you’ll never stop comparing.
-But I think if we can focus on the positive, live with an mindset of abundance, and encourage others in a really difficult craft and industry, writing (and life in general) becomes a lot more pleasant and beautiful.
+It’s something we will all have to continually work on.
+But I think if we can focus on the positive, be grateful, live with an mindset of abundance, and encourage others in a really difficult craft and industry, writing (and life in general) becomes a lot more pleasant and beautiful.